Deformation theory of scalar-flat K\"ahler ALE surfaces: Essential deformations of complex structure

-At $(0,0,0)$, the linearization of $\mathfrak{N}$ restricted on the tangent of the first and third variables is:
+At $(0,0,0)$, the linearization of $\mathfrak{N}$ restricted to the tangent spaces of the first and third variables is:

-Restricting the domain and image, consider $D\mathfrak{N}_0$ mapping from $C^{k+1,\alpha}_{-2+\epsilon}(TX)$ to $C^{k-1,\alpha}_{-4+\epsilon}(T^*X)$.
+Restricting the domain and image, consider $D\mathfrak{N}_0$ mapping from $C^{k+1,\alpha}_{-2+\epsilon}(TX)$ to $C^{k-1,\alpha}_{-4+\epsilon}(TX)$.
 The adjoint of this restricted mapping, which we again denote by $D\,\mathfrak{N}_0$, is:

-The kernel of $(D\,\mathfrak{N}_0)^*$ consists of those $\eta\in C^{k+1,\alpha}_{-\epsilon}(T^*X)$ such that $(\square_0 \eta)^{\#}=0$, which implies that $\eta^{\#}$ is the real part of a holomorphic vector field.
+The kernel of $(D\,\mathfrak{N}_0)^*$ consists of those $\eta\in C^{k+1,\alpha}_{-\epsilon}(TX)$ such that $(\square_{g_0} \eta)=0$, which implies that $\eta$ is the real part of a holomorphic vector field.
 From Proposition \ref{p2.5}, $\eta=0$.
 Since the cokernel of $D\,\mathfrak{N}_0$ is trivial, $D\,\mathfrak{N}_0$ is surjective on the restricted domain and range.

-It follows that the full mapping $D \mathfrak{N}_0$ is surjective, since $\VV$ is generated by $\mathfrak{L}_Z J_0$ for $Z\in \WW$.
+It follows that the full mapping $D \mathfrak{N}_0$ is surjective, since $\VV$ is generated by $\frac{-1}{2}J_0\mathfrak{L}_Z J_0$ for $Z\in \WW$.
 Clearly then, in a small neighborhood of $(0,0,0)$, $D \,\mathfrak{N}$ is surjective.
 Since the mapping $\mathfrak{N}$ is smooth, Condition \eqref{Q} is satisfied, so the existence of diffeomorphism $\Phi$ then follows from Lemma~\ref{l2.4}.
-Finally, it is easy to see that there exists a constant $C$ so that
+Finally, the estimate \eqref{closej} follows from estimates above. \end{proof}